averagehuman/kez/tests/usage.rst

 +---------+------------------------+---------+--------------------------------------------------------+
 0

+Build the document:

 >>> run("build myblog") # doctest: +ELLIPSIS
 ***** STARTED BUILDING: [myblog] maths.averagehuman.org  *****
 ...

+If a root *index.html* has been successfully created, you can now view the document locally with **kez serve myblog**.

 Remove the kez database with **kez reset**: